gahatraj/salesforce-to-sugarcrm/README.md

-# NodeJS Script for Migration Salesforce data to SugarCRM
+# NodeJS script for migration Salesforce data to SugarCRM